Help 4 Renters

 - Verifying Ownership

-- Our website is specifically set up for homeowners who handle the negotiations, contract and fees themselves.
-We take the time to personally interview each new subscriber before accepting a listing; However, we encourage renters to verify ownership through county records to satisfy curiousity or concerns about the property ownership.
-You will need to speak the listing owner to obtain the owner's name and the exact address of the property you can use one of the links below to connect to the property appraisers office to satisfy your concerns.
+Our website is specifically set up for homeowners who handle the negotiations, contract and fees themselves.
+We take the time to personally interview each new subscriber before accepting a listing; and attempt verify ownership at the time they first subscribe; However, we encourage renters to verify ownership through county records to satisfy curiosity or concerns about the property ownership.
+You will need to speak the listing owner to obtain the owner's last name and the exact address of the property first.
+Then you can use one of the links below to connect to the property appraisers office to satisfy your concerns.

 Each County website works a little differently.
-We have found the best way to search is by the street address and entering the minimum amount of information.
+We have found the best way to search is by the street address number and the first few characters of the street name in the address field.

 To search for "1724 Ponderosa Place", enter 1724 Pond in the "street" field.